tambetvali/LaegnaAIExperiments/Onlinear/3dAndChat.js/README.md

 [Test 3D with Babylon.js](https://spireason.neocities.org/Playground/3dtest) - see how a simple design fits Laegna.

+Laegna + Spireason are our test case: replace with your own worlds of information!

 # 🌌 Building the Laegna × Spireason Platform
 *A development story in three parts: 3D interface, WebLLM integration, and Python parallelization*